Mathematical induction

 A proof by induction consists of two cases.
 The first, the base case, proves the statement for $n = 0$ without assuming any knowledge of other cases.
 The second case, the induction step, proves that if the statement holds for any given case $n = k$, then it must also hold for the next case $n = k + 1$.
 These two steps establish that the statement holds for every natural number $n$.
 The base case does not necessarily begin with $n = 0$, but often with $n = 1$, and possibly with any fixed natural number $n = N$, establishing the truth of the statement for all natural numbers $n \geq N$.

 The method can be extended to prove statements about more general well-founded structures, such as trees; this generalization, known as structural induction, is used in mathematical logic and computer science.
 Mathematical induction in this extended sense is closely related to recursion.
 Mathematical induction is an inference rule used in formal proofs, and is the foundation of most correctness proofs for computer programs.

 Despite its name, mathematical induction differs fundamentally from inductive reasoning as used in philosophy, in which the examination of many cases results in a probable conclusion.
 The mathematical method examines infinitely many cases to prove a general statement, but it does so by a finite chain of deductive reasoning involving the variable $n$, which can take infinitely many values.
 The result is a rigorous proof of the statement, not an assertion of its probability.

 History

+According to David E. Joyce, there is no evidence for the use of the principle of mathematical induction in Euclid’s writings.
+Fabio Acerbi in 2000 argues that Plato’s Parmenides (c.
+370 BC) contains traces of an early implicit inductive proof.
+This interpretation has been challenged by Negrepontis and Farmaki in 2021, who further state that neither Plato nor any of the other Pythagoreans used the principle of mathematical induction.

-In 370 BC, Plato's Parmenides may have contained traces of an early example of an implicit inductive proof, however, the earliest implicit proof by mathematical induction was written by al-Karaji around 1000 AD, who applied it to arithmetic sequences to prove the binomial theorem and properties of Pascal's triangle.
+The earliest implicit proof by mathematical induction was written by al-Karaji around 1000 AD, who applied it to arithmetic sequences to prove the binomial theorem and properties of Pascal's triangle.
 Whilst the original work was lost, it was later referenced by Al-Samawal al-Maghribi in his treatise al-Bahir fi'l-jabr (The Brilliant in Algebra) in around 1150 AD.